Final Chapter: Excellence

 The final installment of the 11th Marine Expeditionary Unit's (MEU) journey as a force in readiness, completing their 2021 deployment alongside the Essex Amphibious Ready Group.
 The 11th MEU completed operations and exercises in the U.S. Indo-Pacific Command and U.S. Central Command areas of responsibility.
 (U.S. Marine Corps video by Sgt.
 Israel Chincio, Sgt.
 Jennessa Davey, Gunnery Sgt.
 Donald Holbert, Cpl.
-Patrick Katz, and Sgt.
-Seth Rosenberg)
+Patrick Katz, Sgt.
+Seth Rosenberg and Sgt.
+Jaxson Fryar)

 |Date Taken: